 Overall, the economy has lost 1.37 million jobs — 784,000 in the private sector — since Obama was inaugurated.

-ROMNEY: "China and the nations of the European Union over the last 3 1/2 years have made real inroads in Latin America and other places in the world with trade agreements and negotiated trade agreements, 44 different trade agreements being negotiated by China and European nations with other nations around the world.
+ROMNEY: "China and the nations of the European Union over the last three-and-a-half years have made real inroads in Latin America and other places in the world with trade agreements and negotiated trade agreements, 44 different trade agreements being negotiated by China and European nations with other nations around the world.
 Guess how many trade agreements our president's negotiated?
 None.
 None."

 THE FACTS: To be sure, Obama hasn't opened new trade negotiations, but he's finished several big ones, overcoming opposition from fellow Democrats to do so.
 Under his watch, the United States has made inroads in Latin America, too.